vedant-bahadure2003/Django-fileviewer-and-role-based-access/README.md

-# 🗂️ File Viewer System with Role-Based Access & Google Drive Integration
+# 🗂️ File Viewer System with Role-Based Access

 A secure, full-stack file viewer system built entirely in **Next.js**.
 It allows users to view `.txt` files locally or fetch them from Google Drive — with **role-based access control** and a clean, responsive UI.